rceid/Peru_party_switchers/README.md

-# Projects
+# Peru Party Switchers
-MSCAPP Projects

-Peru Party Switching project was written by Andrei Bartra, Angelo Cozzubo, Marc Richardson, and Raymond Eid
+This project was written by Andrei Bartra, Angelo Cozzubo, Marc Richardson, and Raymond Eid